PostHog/posthog.com/contents/blog/how-to-pivot.md

 hideAnchor: true
 ---

-PostHog has pivoted so many times, I don't even try to explain it to people.
+PostHog has pivoted a _lot_.

-After 3 pivots in 6 months, we got into YCombinator last year, pivoted again whilst we were there and have now gone from the first commit to $12M raised, thousands of deployments and a team across 10 countries, in well under a year.
+After 5 pivots in 6 months, we got into YCombinator last year, pivoted again whilst we were there and have now gone from the first commit to $12M raised, thousands of deployments and a team across 10 countries, in well under a year.

 This is that story and what we learned from it.